 - Taking a medical history and family history.

 How is scoliosis treated?

-Your doctor may recommend the following treatments:
+If your child has scoliosis, your child’s doctor may recommend the following treatments:

 Living with scoliosis

 The following tips may help your child or teen while living with scoliosis.

 - Regular exercise helps your child or teen remain physically fit and help muscles get stronger.
 Talk to your child’s doctor about taking part in sports and activities.